-Join Brandon Neill for an in-depth discussion in this video Creating data stores, part of Up and Running with VMware vSphere 6.
+Join Brandon Neill for an in-depth discussion in this video Creating data stores, part of VMware vSphere 6 Essential Training.

 - Now that I have iSCSI configured for all three hosts…and I verified on all three hosts…that my iSCSI disks are showing up,…the next step is to configure the data storage for my lab.…The first thing that I want to do is…rename the local Datastores so that…it's different for each ESXi host.…To do this, I'll select my first ESXi host…go to related objects,…select the data stores screen,…and select Datastore1.…Right click on it and select Rename.…